yatisht/usher/README.md

 will produce a fasta file named "combined.fa" containing seqences from fasta1, fasta2, and fasta3.

-Then, you can run MAFFT with the following command,
+Then, MAFFT can be employed with the following command,

 ```
 mafft --thread 10 --auto --keeplength --addfragments combined.fa reference.fa > myAlignedSequences.fa
 ```

-where reference.fa is a fasta file containing the reference genome and in which case you are using 10 threads.
+where reference.fa is a fasta file containing the reference genome and in which case 10 threads are specified.

 ### Running faToVcf